browserengineering/book/book/visual-effects.md

-intermediate surfaces create different visual effects.[^tree-blog] Rastering a web page requires a bottom-up traversal of this conceptual tree: to raster a surface you first need to raster its contents, including its child surfaces, and then the whole contents need to be blended together into the parent.[^stacking-context-disc]
+intermediate surfaces create different visual effects.[^tree-blog] Rastering a web page requires a bottom-up traversal of this conceptual tree: to raster a surface you first need to raster its contents, including its child surfaces, and then the contents need to be blended together into the parent.[^stacking-context-disc]

 [^tree-blog]: You can see a more detailed discussion of how the tree